ZacharieALES/porta-java/README.md

 ..* find the facets of P.

 ## Prerequisites
-It currently does not work on windows (contributions on that part or another are welcome).
+..* It currently does not work on windows (contributions on that part or another are welcome).
-Porta commands must be in the path.
+..* Porta commands must be in the path.

  ## How to use it
  Currently the only way to define an integer polytope is by providing a linear formulation.

  ### Formulation definition

- #### LP file
+ #### Defining a formulation from an LP file
 The easiest way to define a formulation is to use a [CPLEX lp file](http://lpsolve.sourceforge.net/5.1/CPLEX-format.htm) using the LPReader class :

 	LPReader formulation = new LPReader("myformulation.lp");

-#### Java class
+#### Defining a formulation by extending the class AbstractFormulationGenerator
 A more flexible way to define formulations is to create a class which extends AbstractFormulationGenerator.
 In that case, you need to implement two abstract methods :

 1. AbstractFormulationGenerator.createVariables(): this method is used to register all the variables used in the formulation thanks to the method AbstractFormulationGenerator.addVariable().

+        ```
         /* Example of createVariables() method implementation for the knapsack problem
 	 * (https://en.wikipedia.org/wiki/Knapsack_problem#Definition)
 	 */
 	protected void createVariables() {